yenjia/credit_card_fraud_detection_2023/README.md

 This method achieved 6th position on the private leaderboard (TEAM_4043).

 ## Introduction
-**No new idea in this method**.
-I just calculated some rule-based features (basic statistics) and classified by XGBoost classifier.
+**There is no new idea in this method**.
+Just calculated some rule-based features (basic statistics) and classified them by XGBoost classifier.

-**Note:** I have not optimized the process, the processing steps are very time-consuming and consume a lot of memory (>50GB), it is recommended to have a good CPU, GPU and sufficient RAM to proceed.
+**Note:** I have not optimized the process.
+The processing steps are very time-consuming and consume a lot of memory (>50GB).
+To proceed, ensure you have a good CPU, GPU, and sufficient RAM.

 ## Preprocessing Data and Checkpoints
 The preprocessing data and checkpoints are available in this [Google Drive](https://drive.google.com/drive/folders/1DlS1KMmyNBieRmKBHtb5FlXjPhyk75uE?usp=sharing).
+* Preprocessing table: ~14 GB
+* XGBoost models: ~400 MB per model

 ## Data Preprocessing
-In the data preprocessing process, the tables (training, public_test and private) are concatenated for calculating the basic statistics under the groups of "cano" and "chid".
+The data preprocessing process involves concatenating the training, public_test, and private tables to calculate basic statistics for the "cano" and "chid" groups.

 **Note:** Before the preprocessing, you should place the tables in the `tables` directory.
 (The filename of these tables should be `training.csv`, `public.csv` and `private.csv`).
 ```bash=